Keith Jarrett: The Standards Trio

-In 1983, at the suggestion of ECM head Manfred Eicher, Jarrett asked bassist Gary Peacock and drummer Jack DeJohnette, with whom he had worked on Peacock's 1977 album Tales of Another, to record an album of jazz standards, simply titled Standards, Volume 1.
-Two more albums, Standards, Volume 2 and Changes, both recorded at the same session, followed soon after.
+In 1983, at the suggestion of ECM head Manfred Eicher, Jarrett asked bassist Gary Peacock and drummer Jack DeJohnette, with whom he had worked on Peacock's 1977 album Tales of Another, to record an album of jazz standards, simply titled Standards, Vol. 1.
+Two more albums, Standards, Vol. 2 and Changes, both recorded at the same session, followed soon after.
 The success of these albums and the group's ensuing tour, which came as traditional acoustic post-bop was enjoying an upswing in the early 1980s, led to this new standards trio becoming one of the premier working groups in jazz, and certainly one of the most enduring, continuing to record and tour for more than 25 years.
 The Trio went on to record numerous live and studio albums consisting primarily of jazz repertory material.

 The Jarrett-Peacock-DeJohnette trio also produced recordings that consist largely of challenging original material, including 1987's Changeless.
 Several of the standards albums contain an original track or two, some attributed to Jarrett, but most are improvisations on jazz standards.
 The live recordings Inside Out and Always Let Me Go (released in 2001 and 2002 respectively) marked a renewed interest by the trio in wholly improvised free jazz.
 By this point in their history, the musical communication among these three men had become nothing short of telepathic, and their group improvisations frequently take on a complexity that sounds almost composed.
 The standards trio undertook frequent world tours of recital halls (the only venues Jarrett, a notorious stickler for acoustics, will play) and was one of the few truly successful jazz groups to play both straight-ahead (as opposed to smooth) and free jazz.

 A related recording, At the Deer Head Inn (1992), is a live album of standards recorded with Paul Motian replacing DeJohnette, at the venue in Delaware Water Gap, Pennsylvania, 40 miles from Jarrett's hometown, where he had his first job as a jazz pianist.
 It was the first time Jarrett and Motian had played together since the demise of the American quartet sixteen years earlier.

 The Standard Trio disbanded in 2014 after more than 30 years.
 The final concert of Keith Jarrett's trio was on November 30, 2014 at the New Jersey Performing Arts Center, Newark, New Jersey.
 The last encore was Thelonious Monk's composition "Straight, No Chaser".
 Peacock died in September 2020.